Albert cloth

 Albert cloth is a heavy woollen material with different colors or patterns on either side.
-The cloth had alternative names such as "plaid-back coverts" and "golf cloth".
+The cloth has alternative names such as "plaid-back coverts" and "golf cloth".
 Albert cloth is a double weave fabric, made using a method of weaving in which two layers of fabric are woven simultaneously.
-It was a reversible, warm material, and useful for overcoats and cloaks.
+It is a reversible, warm material, and useful for overcoats and cloaks.